odpi/egeria-docs/site/docs/release-notes/april-2023.md

 ![EgeriaUIv4](new-ui-look.png)

->We are working on updating the documnetation and lab notebooks where UI is used.
+>We are working on updating the documentation and lab notebooks where UI is used.
 These updates and some additional usability improvements will go into the next Egeria release.

 ## Cloud-native workgroup